 As a bonus, the TONOR comes with a pop filter and foam ball, which are welcome additions.

-I wish I’d bought a boom arm years ago as the mere fact that I’m able to physically and easily talk into the mic within the “sweet spot” of the cardioid pickup pattern means the quality of the audio sounds more professional.
+I wish I’d bought this piece of equipment years ago as the mere fact that I’m able to physically and easily talk into the mic within the “sweet spot” of the cardioid pickup pattern means the quality of the audio sounds more professional.

 When taking an audio only call (I use a phone number routed through Skype), I prefer standing rather than sitting and can adjust the mic stand completely vertical, and fast.